Thewbi/tiger/chap4/README.md

 with certain specific values.
 Those variables are the interface between the snippets and the parser if you want.

-The variable $$ is the result of the rule.
+The variable \$\$ is the result of the rule.
 When a non-terminal is reduced, it is reduced to a single symbol.
 That symbol is the symbol on the left side of the rule.
 This symbol caries a value with it.
 The $$ symbol is used to assign a value to the reduced left hand side symbol.
-When that symbol occurs in a rule on the right-hand side, and that rule is reduced, the semantic action has access to the value assigned to the symbol using $1, $2, $3, ....
+When that symbol occurs in a rule on the right-hand side, and that rule is reduced, the semantic action has access to the value assigned to the symbol using \$1, \$2, \$3, ....

-The variables $1, $2, $3, ... denote the individual symbols on the right-hand side when a non-terminal is reduced.
+The variables \$1, \$2, \$3 and so on denote the individual symbols on the right-hand side when a non-terminal is reduced.
 You have to realize that when a non-terminal is reduced and the right-hand side contains non-terminals then these non-terminals have been reduced before hence they already have a value assigned to them.
-You can then take the values from the non-terminals and combine them in new ways into a value that you then assign to the $$ variable to return it to other semantic actions that are executed later.
+You can then take the values from the non-terminals and combine them in new ways into a value that you then assign to the \$\$ variable to return it to other semantic actions that are executed later.

-There is on important thing to realize when using the variables $1, $2, $3, ... as explained in this stack overflow question: https://stackoverflow.com/questions/43882160/bison-grammar-type-and-token The important point is that you semantic actions are actually counted along the symbols on the right hand side.
+There is on important thing to realize when using the variables \$1, \$2, \$3, ... as explained in this stack overflow question: https://stackoverflow.com/questions/43882160/bison-grammar-type-and-token The important point is that you semantic actions are actually counted along the symbols on the right hand side.
 If you insert a semantic action, this action will use up one of the indexes and all the